adrien-github/sunders/README.md

  - Copy the content of **www/sunders/** to your server's www directory, e.g. to **/var/www/sunders/**.

-2. Set up the datebase
+2. Set up the database

  - Change to the directory **~/sunders/init_cameras/db/**.